-- Electronic exchange of data between Department of General Services service areas and customers requires strengthening of the agency's data administration and security architectures and requires IT staff to extend coverage hours to monitor and respond to after-hours data exchange issues. - The lack of support for wireless access technologies in state office buildings limits access to key Department of General Services (DGS) applications for mobile DGS employees. - The transfer of information technology infrastructure services to Virginia Information Technology Agency has reduced Department of General Services' ability to quickly respond to new business requirements and opportunities. - Federal grants received by Department of General Services divisions for technology improvements do not include funds for ongoing maintenance and support. - Proposed IT Solutions
+Electronic exchange of data between Department of General Services' service areas and customers requires strengthening of the agency's data administration and security architectures and requires IT staff to extend coverage hours to monitor and respond to after-hours data exchange issues.

+The lack of support for wireless access technologies in state office buildings limits access to key Department of General Services (DGS) applications for mobile DGS employees as well as limits access for its customers.